Jeremy-Ramirez/ExcersiseIOET/README.md

 ## Instructions how to run the program locally

 1. Clone or Download the project
-2. Execute the command 'npm app.js'
+2. Execute the command 'node app.js'

 ## Project structure